odebroqueville/contextSearch/README.md

 cs ! cold fusion
 will perform a multi-search for the search terms 'cold fusion'

+## Advanced feature

+You can add a regular expression to each search engine.
+If the selected text matches the regex, then the search engine will appear in the context menu.
+As an example, imagine you had a search engine for booking.com and another for tripadvisor.com and you would like these search engines to appear in the context menu when a selection contains the word 'hotel'.
+Then, for those search engines, you'd enter the regex /hotel/.
+If you then make any other selection that doesn't contain the word "hotel" in it, those search engines won't appear in the context menu.
+There's a very useful website for building a regex: https://regex101.com.
+Another example is, if you select an IP address, then you might want the search engine corresponding to whatismyipaddress.com to appear.
+The regex here is a little more complicated to establish, but Google can help: search Google for "regex for ip address".

 ## The main structure of a JSON file containing the search engines